CPKC and CSX announce planned - GuruFocus.com

-CALGARY, Alberta and JACKSONVILLE, Fla., June 22, 2023 (GLOBE NEWSWIRE) -- Canadian Pacific Kansas City (TSX: CP) (: CP) (CPKC) and CSX Corporation ( CSX) (CSX, Financial) today announced their intent to enter into a joint venture for the building and deployment of hydrogen locomotive conversion kits for diesel electric locomotives.
+CALGARY, AB and JACKSONVILLE, Fla., June 22, 2023 /PRNewswire/ - Canadian Pacific Kansas City (TSX: CP) (NYSE: CP) (CPKC) and CSX Corporation (NASDAQ: CSX) (CSX) today announced their intent to enter into a joint venture for the building and deployment of hydrogen locomotive conversion kits for diesel electric locomotives.

 As an initial step in the collaboration, CSX plans to convert one of its diesel locomotives using a hydrogen conversion kit developed by CPKC.
 The conversion work will be done at CSX's Huntington, West Virginia locomotive shop.